1. Practice Policies

 The Therapeutic Process

 You have taken a very positive step by deciding to seek therapy.
 The outcome of your treatment depends largely on your willingness to engage in this process, which may, at times, result in considerable discomfort.
 Remembering unpleasant events and becoming aware of feelings attached to those events can bring on strong feelings of anger, depression, anxiety, etc. There are no miracle cures.
-I cannot promise that your behavior or circumstance will change.
-I can promise to support you and do my very best to understand you and repeating patterns, as well as to help you clarify what it is that you want for yourself.
+We cannot promise that your behavior or circumstance will change.
+We can promise to support you and do our very best to understand you and repeating patterns, as well as to help you clarify what it is that you want for yourself.

 The session content and all relevant materials to the client’s treatment will be held confidential unless the client requests in writing to have all or portions of such content released to a specifically named person/persons.
 Limitations of such client held privilege of confidentiality exist and are itemized below: